 The club felt it’s time we have our own identity and independence and focus on the awareness of LSEN (Learners with Special Educational Needs) which includes the Visually Impaired, Hearing Impaired, Intellectually Impaired and Physically Impaired.

 We are also a newly registered Non Profit Organization (Registration number 200-100 NPO) which will put us in a better position to achieve our objectives for the club and the players.

 We have embarked on a new journey and with the relationship we have built with the school they have given us permission to make the school our new home.
 We are in the process of building a clubhouse at the school and we also want to build a cricket academy specifically for differently abled players.
-The upcoming 2017/2018 season Differently Abled Cricket Club will have 5 teams participating in the Northerns Cricket Union (NCU) league, DA 1, DA 2, DA 3, DA 4 (Blind) and DA 5 (Woman).
-The woman and blind teams will make their debut in the league.
-The club will however still make use of Transnet Oval for it’s NCU league games.
+The upcoming 2018/2019 season Differently Abled Cricket Club will have 4 teams participating in the Northerns Cricket Union (NCU) league, DA 1, DA 2, DA 3, DA 4.

 With our new constitution we not only want to develop the cricket skills of players but also want to create a skills development program for our cricketers in order to attain the required skills for the workplace.

 We are the only club of this kind in South Africa and we would like to make it our goal in getting other regions to follow suit!

 In September 2007 the Transnet Rail Engineering Cricket Club was formed and the club constitution was adopted.
 It was decided that one team would participate in the NCU club league (players from deaf, intellectually impaired and special schools made up the team).
 The club played it’s first game in the 2007/2008 season after sight screens and practice nets were erected.